 Frequently Asked Questions

 Who is my advisor during the application and admissions process?
-Debra Yazulla Mortenson, the Education Services Manager, will guide you through the process, helping you make decisions about fulfilling coursework prerequisites, obtaining experience in a public school classroom and all other aspects of the application process.
+Debra Yazulla Mortenson, Director of Teacher Educator Programs, will guide you through the process, helping you make decisions about fulfilling coursework prerequisites, obtaining experience in a public school classroom and all other aspects of the application process.

 I do not have a degree in education and never took any education classes as an undergraduate; is this a problem?
 You do not need a degree in education in order to apply to the MAT program.
 However, you do need to complete 4 education courses at CC to qualify for the program: ED101: Introduction to K-12 Classroom Cultures, a Multicultural Education, Urban Education or Culturally & Linguistically Diverse Learners class.
 ED311: Educational Psychology and ED477: Culturally Responsive Teaching and Interdisciplinary Literacy Methods.

 What kind of previous teaching experience are you looking for?
 We don't expect applicants to have taught in their own classroom, however we do require experience in a public school at the grade level (elementary, middle or high school) in which you wish to teach.
 Experience can be gained through volunteering in a classroom, substitute teaching, working as a paraprofessional or through a co-curricular experience in college.
 Allow yourself enough time in the classroom to feel confident in your decision to pursue a career in teaching.

 What about the letters of recommendation?
 We require 3 letters of recommendation; at least one must be from an individual who has observed your work in the classroom with students and another must be academic, addressing your ability to succeed in a rigorous graduate program.
 A link to the recommendation form is included with the online application.